sourcegraph/sourcegraph-public-snapshot/internal/database/schema.md

 Webhook actions configured on code monitors

-**enabled**: Whether this Slack notification action is enabled.
+**enabled**: Whether this Slack webhook action is enabled.
 When not enabled, the action will not be run when its code monitor generates events

 **monitor**: The code monitor that the action is defined on